- Aarhus Convention

-- Be registered with the WEEE Register (external link)
+- Be listed on the WEEE Register (external link)

-- ERP Ireland, who will collect in the functional areas of Limerick City Council and Cavan, Clare, Fingal, Kerry, Limerick, Meath and Monaghan County Councils can be contacted at +353 (0)1 662 4040
+- ERP Ireland, who collect in the functional areas of Limerick City Council and Cavan, Clare, Fingal, Kerry, Leitrim, Limerick, Louth, Meath and Monaghan County Councils can be contacted at +353 (0)1 662 4040

-- WEEE Ireland, who will collect in the functional areas of all the remaining local authorities can be contacted at +353 (0)1 299 9320.
+- WEEE Ireland, collect in the functional areas of the remaining local authorities and can be contacted at +353 (0)1 299 9320

 Members of the public should not place waste batteries in waste disposal or recycling bins.
 All waste batteries must be collected & recycled by depositing them at retail outlets or local authority recycling facilities.
 More information regarding waste electrical and electronic equipment is available on the WEEE page of this website.

-These regulations provide for the free take back of all waste batteries and accumulators, otherwise known as rechargable batteries, in-store and at designated locations, from 26 September 2008.
-Since that date -
+These regulations provide for the free take back of all waste batteries and accumulators, otherwise known as rechargable batteries, in-store and at designated locations.

 - Members of the public will be entitled to deposit waste batteries at retail outlets.

-- Retailers will only be obligated to take back batteries of a type they supply, for instance, retailers will not have to take back a car battery if they only sell batteries suitable for a torch or remote control.
+- Retailers are only obligated to take back batteries of a type they supply, for instance, retailers will not have to take back a car battery if they only sell batteries suitable for a torch or remote control.

-- Members of the public will not be obliged to make a purchase when depositing waste batteries at a retail outlet.
+- Members of the public are not obliged to make a purchase when depositing waste batteries at a retail outlet.

-- Members of the public will also be able to deposit waste portable batteries and waste car batteries from privately registered vehicles at local authority civic amenity facilities free of charge.
+- Members of the public can also deposit waste portable batteries and waste car batteries from privately registered vehicles at local authority civic amenity facilities free of charge.

 In order to maximise the take back of waste batteries and ensure that Ireland achieves collection target set by the EU; the regulations also permit all workplaces and schools/colleges, subject to the agreement of management, to be designated as collection points.
 Any businesses or school/college wishing to provide take tack facilities on their premises in the functional areas of -